Neptune-Crypto/neptune-core/docs/src/neptune-core/utxo_notification.md

 For this reason, it becomes crucial to maintain ongoing backups/redundancy of wallet data when receiving payments via OffChain notification.
 And/or to ensure that the OffChain mechanism can reasonably provide data storage indefinitely into the future.

 Wallet authors should have strategies in mind to help prevent funds loss for recipients if providing off-chain send functionality.
-Using decentralized storage for encrypted wallet files might be one such strategy.
+Using decentralized cloud storage for encrypted wallet files might be one such strategy.

 With the scary stuff out of the way, let's look at some `OffChain` notification methods.

 ### Local state.

+note: `neptune-core` already supports `OffChain` notifications via local state.

 Local state transfers are useful when a wallet makes a payment to itself.
 Self-payments occur for almost every transaction when a change output is